Columba Marmion: Prior of Mont César, Louvain (1899–1909)

-Marmion's great gift for teaching came into full bloom during this period.
-His lectures were distinguished by, "on the one hand, his extreme clearness, and on the other his happy and fluent application of doctrine to the inner life."
-Rather than presenting "revealed truths like mere theorems of geometry having no bearing on the interior life," Marmion sought to inspire his students to "live in and by the mysteries he set forth to them."
+Marmion taught dogmatic theology at Louvain, following the thought of Thomas Aquinas.
+His lectures were distinguished by, "on the one hand, his extreme clearness, and on the other his happy and fluent application of doctrine to the inner life".
+Rather than presenting "revealed truths like mere theorems of geometry having no bearing on the interior life", Marmion sought to inspire his students to "live in and by the mysteries he set forth to them".